taosdata/TDengine/documentation20/en/03.architecture/docs.md

 <center> Picture 3 TDengine Slave Writing Process  </center>

 1. Slave vnode receives a data insertion request forwarded by Master vnode.
-2. If the system configuration parameter “walLevel” is greater than 0, vnode will write the original request packet into database log file WAL.
+2. If the system configuration parameter `walLevel` is greater than 0, vnode will write the original request packet into database log file WAL.
 If walLevel is set to 2 and fsync is set to 0, TDengine will make WAL data written immediately to ensure that even system goes down, all data can be recovered from database log file;
 3. Write into memory and add the record to “skip list”;

 Compared with Master vnode, slave vnode has no forwarding or reply confirmation step, means two steps less.
 But writing into memory and WAL is exactly the same.